MeteoSwiss/opendata-forecast-data/README.md

 ```
 curl -X GET https://data.geo.admin.ch/api/stac/v1/collections/ch.meteoschweiz.ogd-forecasting-icon-ch1/assets
 ```
-2. Locate under `assets` in `id: horizontal_constants_icon-ch1-eps.grib2` the `href` field and copy the pre-signed URL.
+2. Locate the `href` field under `assets` in `id: horizontal_constants_icon-ch1-eps.grib2` and copy the pre-signed URL.
 3. Download the file with:
 ```
 wget -O <desired_filename> “<pre-signed URL>”
 ```
-4. Once the static GRIB file is downloaded, ensure that the `uuidOfHGrid` (Universally Unique Identifier) key in the data file matches the one in the static horizontal file.
+4. Once the static GRIB file is downloaded, ensure that the `uuidOfHGrid` (Universally Unique Identifier for the horizonal grid) key in the data file matches the one in the static horizontal file.

 ### 2.8 Reading Forecast Files Using ecCodes